 Representatives and Observers at General Meetings

-Any corporation which is a Member may by Resolution of its directors or other governing body, authorise such person as it thinks fit to act as its representative at any meeting of the Association or of any class of Members.
+Any corporation which is a Member may by resolution of its directors or other governing body, authorise such person as it thinks fit to act as its representative at any meeting of the Association.
 The person so authorised shall be entitled to exercise the same powers on behalf of such corporation as the corporation could exercise if it were an individual Member and such corporation shall for the purposes of these Articles be deemed to be present in person at any such meeting if a person so authorised is present thereat.

-Each Member individually may appoint observers to the Biennial General Meeting.
+Each Member individually may appoint observers to General Meetings.
 Such observers shall be entitled to attend, but not vote, at such General Meetings.

 GOVERNING BOARD

-The Association and its business affairs and property shall be overseen and directed by a Governing Board.
-The Governing Board shall be comprised of the following members: the Chairman of each Regional Governing Board, one member per Regional Centre nominated by each Regional Governing Board and elected by the Governors (these Governors are elected for two-year terms, with the possibility of re-election for a second two-year term), a representative from the Member in each Regional Centre operating the largest number of units nominated by the respective Regional Governing Board (these Governors are elected for a four-year term, with the possibility of re-election for a second four-year term) and elected by the Members, the Chief Executive Officer as appointed by the Governing Board in accordance with Article 71(B), the President elected in accordance with Article 17(a) and the Chairman elected in accordance with Article 46.
-The Chairman of the Regional Governing Board is elected from among their number for a two-year term with the possibility of re-election for a second two-year term.
-The Directors of the four Regional Centres shall have observer status in that they shall be entitled to receive notice of and attend and speak, but not vote, at meetings of the Governing Board but they shall not be members of the Governing Board.
+The Association and its business affairs and property shall be overseen and directed by a governing board.
+The governing board shall be comprised of the following members: the Chair of each Regional Governing Board, one sitting Regional Centre Governor nominated by each Regional Governing Board, the sitting governor in each Regional Centre operating the largest number of units, the Chief Executive Officer, the President, and the Chair.

-The first Chairman of the Governing Board following the expiry of the initial period shall be elected at the Inaugural Meeting of the Association having been nominated by the Governing Board.
-The Governors shall every four years thereafter elect a Chairman from among existing Governors or from outside the Governing Board but from among officers and employees of Members of the Association.
-The Chairman shall normally be elected for a four-year period with the possibility of election to an additional two-year term.
-No Chairman may serve for more than six consecutive years unless otherwise decided by the Governing Board.
+The Directors of the four Regional Centres shall be entitled to receive notice of, and attend and speak at meetings of the governing board, but they shall not be members of the governing board, or have a vote.

+The governors shall elect a Chair from among existing governors or from outside the governing board.

-A Governor may be party to or in any way interested in any contract or arrangement or transaction to which the Association is a party or in which the Association is in any way interested and he may hold and be remunerated in respect of any office or place of profit under any company in which the Association is in any way interested and he (or any firm of which he is a member) may act in a professional capacity for the Association or any such other company and be remunerated therefore and in any such case aforesaid (save as otherwise agreed by him) he may retain for his own absolute use and benefit all profits and advantages accruing to him thereunder or in consequence thereof.
+A governor may be party to or in any way interested in any contract or arrangement or transaction to which the Association is a party or in which the Association is in any way interested and they may hold and be remunerated in respect of any office or place of profit under any company in which the Association is in any way interested and they (or any firm of which they are a member) may act in a professional capacity for the Association or any such other company and be remunerated therefore and in any such case aforesaid (save as otherwise agreed by them) they may retain for their own absolute use and benefit all profits and advantages accruing to them thereunder or in consequence thereof.
+Governors who are party to such contracts, arrangements or transactions are required to formally declare these interests in writing to the Secretary.